-Summary
+Summary:

-The financial performance of the Company for the year ended 31 March 2015, and its financial position as at 31 March 2015, was satisfactory and is summarised below.
+The financial performance of the Company for the period ended 31 March 2017, and its financial position as at 31 March 2017, was satisfactory and is summarised below.
 In this report all numbers have been rounded to the nearest £1,000 where each £1,000 is represented by the symbol £k.